Jump to navigation

 Learning tours with MCC offer the opportunity for participants to see the work of MCC first-hand, to grow in faith, to gain an understanding of the unique story in each country, and to foster relat

 When the one you love abuses you, a part of you is lost.
-Dealing with the fear, confusion, embarrassment and anger can lead women into isolation and hopelessness.
+Dealing with the fear, confusion, embarrassment and anger can lead men and women into isolation and hopelessness.

 To experience a life of homelessness is to experience

 When newcomers arrive in Canada, the experience can be overwhelming.

 The legacy of hundreds of years of discrimination and abuse – including the experience of residential schools – have left deep scars in Indigenous communities across Canada.